Overview: Merger Control

 Negotiation of remedies

-Parties with filings in multiple jurisdictions must also carefully plan and anticipate potentially divergent approaches from Asia-Pacific regulators, should the negotiation of remedies become necessary.
+Parties with filings in multiple jurisdictions must also carefully plan for potentially divergent approaches from Asia-Pacific regulators, should the negotiation of remedies become necessary.
 As a general matter, all regulators in the region approve the overwhelming majority of notified transactions unconditionally.
-Even the SAMR/MOFCOM, rightfully perceived as the most active regulator with regard to the imposition of conditions for merger approval, has only imposed conditions in 38 transactions (and prohibited two more) out of more than 2,400 filings since 2008.
+Even SAMR, Asia’s most active regulator with regard to the imposition of conditions for merger approval, has only imposed conditions in 44 transactions (and prohibited two more) out of more than 2,900 filings since 2008.

-Over the past several years, the SAMR/MOFCOM in particular has gained in confidence in negotiating remedy packages that diverge from those favoured in other jurisdictions, and has shown a willingness to use not only a combination of behavioural and structural remedies above and beyond what may be required elsewhere, but also its own hold separate remedy unique to China.
+Over the past several years, SAMR in particular has gained in confidence in negotiating remedy packages that diverge from those favoured in other jurisdictions,and has shown a willingness to use not only a combination of behavioural and structural remedies above and beyond what may be required elsewhere, but also its own hold separate remedy unique to China.

 - lower catalogue list prices on certain products by 1 per cent each year on the Chinese market for 10 years, while not reducing discounts to Chinese dealers (Thermo-Fisher/Life Technologies (2014));